Hoghton Tower: Gardens and grounds

 The house is approached by a long straight drive leading eastwards from the A675 road.
 It passes through a pair of gate piers about 200 yd west of the house.
 Between these gates and the entrance to the outer courtyard is a grassed area known as the Tilting Ground, which is enclosed by a wall on the south side and the Great Barn to the north.
 On the east side of the house is a walled garden, known as the Wilderness, and on the south side are smaller walled gardens, the Rose Garden and the Rampart Garden.
-The Great Barn is constructed in sandstone with a slate roof, and incorporates a carthouse.
+The Great Barn is constructed in sandstone with a slate roof, and incorporates a cart house.
 It is dated 1692, and has ball finials on its gables.
 To the northwest of the house are the coach house and stables, also in sandstone, and dating from the 17th or early 18th century.
 A small cupola was added to it in the 19th century.
 At the entry to the drive on the main road is Paley and Austin's lodge of 1878.

 Present day

 Hoghton Tower and the Great Barn were designated as a Grade I listed buildings on 22 October 1952.
 Listed at Grade II are the coach house and stables, and the gate piers on the drive to the west of the house.
 The gardens are listed at Grade II on the National Register of Historic Parks and Gardens.

 In 1978 the Hoghton Tower Preservation Trust was established as a charity for the preservation of the house, and to encourage education and research.
 It raises income by "charging an admission fee to visitors, running events, providing holiday accommodation and being rented out as a venue for weddings, filming, corporate entertainment and private functions".
 The house and gardens are open to the general public at advertised times.
-An admission fee is payable, which includes a guided tour of the house.
 Inside the house is a collection of dolls' houses.
-Interior photography is not permitted.
-Refreshments are available in the tea room, and the stables have been converted into a gift shop.
+There is a tea room, and a gift shop.
 Residential accommodation is available in a converted former garrison.

 The house has been used as a film location on a number of occasions.
-For example, parts of the second series of Last Tango in Halifax (2012) were filmed here and the 2005 drama Cassanova starring David Tennant was partly filmed at the house.
+Parts of the second series of Last Tango in Halifax (2012) were filmed here and the 2005 drama Casanova starring David Tennant was partly filmed at the house.

-Since 2015 the house and estate has been run by a team headed by Elena Faraoni, daughter of the current 14th Baronet, Bernard.
+In 2015, the house and estate were run by a team headed by Elena Faraoni, daughter of the 14th baronet.